 American Indian Living is a one-hour weekly talk show hosted by David DeRose M.D. focuses on health issues in Indian country.
 The program was developed for radio by the Native Education and Health Initiative (NEHI).
 Every week covers a broad range of health issues viewed in a holistic way, in keeping with traditional Native perspectives.

-Host: Skw'as n Qwaxw
+Host: Qwaxw n Skw'as

-Stuff your curious ears with interesting peculiarities.
+Stuff your curious ears with interesting peculiarities by tuning in to the Anulhumuutsmilh Ala Nutsatskwalsikanlh show.

 Tune in to the Brain Power Our to hear talks about reindigenizing our world by warriors, authors and activists such as Russell Diabo, Arthur Manuel, Sharon Venne, Sakej Ward, Taiaiake Alfred, Pam Palmater and more.
 The recordings are from various sources, lectures and presentations that have taken place around the world.If you have a recorded talk you would like to see aired on Nuxalk Radio, please contact us.